BenTheElder/mission-ctrl/README.md

 mission-ctrl
 ============

-Simple webservice for remote monitoring, written in go.
+Simple webservice for remote resource monitoring, written in go.

 Mission-Ctrl uses smoothiecharts, which can be found in the third-party directory.
+[go-binarydata](https://github.com/jteeuwen/go-bindata) was also used to store smoothie.js